CorrMatch: Label Propagation via Correlation Matching for Semi-Supervised Semantic Segmentation: Conclusions

 \section{Conclusions}

-We present \MyMthd{} that utilizes an adaptive threshold strategy and label propagation with correlation matching to discover more accurate high-confidence regions for semi-supervised semantic segmentation.
-The key contribution of our \MyMthd{} is designing the complementary strategies to expand the high-quality regions with a relaxed dynamic threshold first and then propagate high-confidence predictions through correlation maps.
-We have experimentally demonstrated that our \MyMthd{} performs better than existing approaches on multiple benchmarks and various data splits.
+We present \MyMthd{} that can utilize label propagation with correlation matching to discover more accurate high-confidence regions for semi-supervised semantic segmentation.
+The key contributions of our \MyMthd{} are reconsidering the use of correlation maps and designing two label propagation strategies to enrich the pseudo label.
+Equipped with these strategies, CorrMatch significantly expands the high-confidence regions and thus can utilize unlabeled data more efficiently.
+Experiments show the superiority of our \MyMthd{} over other methods.